ralph-groupscholar/ralph-experiment/ralph-progress.md

 - Adds a prune command to remove completed agents from state with a dry-run option and child-safety check.
 - Adds a helper to delete agents while keeping parent child lists clean.
 - Documents the new prune command in the README.

+## 2026-02-07
+- Adds a lineage command to show ancestry for any agent with timestamps.
+- Documents the lineage command in the README.